 Specifically, they found that:

-• 13 of 19 trials showed successful treatment of respiratory infections,
+- 13 of 19 trials showed successful support for immunity

-• 5 of 7 trials showed improvement in diseases of the digestive system,
+- 5 of 7 trials showed improvement in digestive health

-• 5 of 7 showed faster recovery after abdominal surgery,
+- 5 of 7 showed faster recovery from injury

-• 8 of 10 showed positive results in relieving mental or psychological problems, and
+- 8 of 10 showed positive results in relieving mental or psychological problems

 A body of clinical research in homeopathy that has been consistently recognized as some of the highest quality scientific research has been conducted by a group of researchers at the University of Glasgow and Glasgow Homeopathic Hospital.
-They conducted four studies on people suffering from various respiratory allergies: hay fever, asthma, and perennial allergic rhinitis3.
-In total, they treated 253 patients and found a 28% improvement in visual analogue scores in those given a homeopathic medicine, as compared with a 3% improvement in patients given a placebo.
+They conducted four studies on people suffering from various respiratory conditions.
+[3] In total, they treated 253 patients and found a 28% improvement in those given a homeopathic medicine, as compared with a 3% improvement in patients given a placebo.

-Three studies of children with diarrhoea was also conducted and published in peer-review scientific journals.
-A meta-analysis of the 242 children who were involved in these three studies showed that the children who were prescribed a homeopathic medicine experienced a highly significant reduction in the duration of diarrhoea, as compared with the children who were given a placebo5.
+Three studies of children with gut issues were also conducted and published in peer-review scientific journals.
+A meta-analysis of the 242 children who were involved in these three studies showed that the children who were prescribed a homeopathic medicine experienced a highly significant reduction in symptoms as compared with the children who were given a placebo.
+[5]

 What is also extremely interesting about this study was that the researchers found that people on homeopathic treatment also experienced changes in EEG readings, an indicator of the brain’s electrical activity and levels.
 Not only did subjects who were given a homeopathic medicine experience improved health, they were shown to experience different changes in the brain wave activity.
 This evidence of clinical benefits and objective physiological action from homeopathic medicines in people with chronic symptoms provides very strong evidence that Homeopathy can have observable results.